As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

-I like to give my dogs the best of everything.They have expensive brain teasing puzzles out the wazoo, tons of toys, cozy beds a woof load of blankies and these dogs eat like Sultans.
-No seriously, they better than I do.
+They have expensive brain teasing puzzles out the wazoo, tons of toys, cozy beds a woof load of blankies and these dogs eat like Sultans.
+No seriously, they eat better than I do.
 Pretty much everything around Casa de Kolchak revolves around their furry little butts.
 They want for nothing.

 As much as I love my dogs and as good as it makes me feel to offer them the best, sometimes, just a little, I long for the good old days when I had no idea what I was doing.
-When a month’s worth of treats cost less than $3 and my disposable income wasn’t spent at the pet store, but rather on totally necessary, essential items (like designer bags, stiletto heels and jewelry).
+When a month’s worth of treats cost less than $3 and my disposable income wasn’t spent at the pet store, but rather on totally necessary, essential items (like designer bags, stiletto heels, and jewelry).

-Yesterday, I talked about how some of my dogs favourite treats are the stinkiest (and how I store smelly dog treats).
-What I didn’t talk about was how these super smelly treats are actually some of the easiest, cheapest and best treats you can make for your dogs.
+Yesterday, I talked about how some of my dog’s favourite treats are the stinkiest (and how I store smelly dog treats).
+What I didn’t talk about was how these super smelly treats are actually some of the easiest, cheapest, and best treats you can make for your dogs.

 It’s SO EASY to make meaty dog treats from organ meats like heart, liver, or lung.
 These meats are exactly the kind of stuff most humans want to serve on the dinner table, so they have the benefit of being really affordable.
-At my local butcher, I can get chicken liver for less than $2/lb, beed heart for about $2.50/lb and lamb’s lung is usually super cheap too (though harder to find).
+At my local butcher, I can get chicken liver for less than $2/lb, beef heart for about $2.50/lb, and lamb’s lung is usually super cheap too (though harder to find).

 It’s chock full of nutrients and dehydration is considered a gentle method of cooking, so you maintain much of the nutritional value.
-However, BE CAUTIOUS.
+However, be cautious.
 Due to the high levels of vitamins and nutrients in these meats, you should never feed them in excess of 5% of your dog’s total diet.
-These are TREATS folks, not a dietary supplement!
+These are treats, not a dietary supplement!

 Want to make your dog some cheap and easy DIY organ meat dog treats?